On greedy multi-step inertial randomized Kaczmarz method for solving linear systems: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we describe some numerical results for the GMIRK method for solving linear systems.
-We also compare the GMIRK method with the GRK method on a variety of test problems.
+We also compare the GMIRK method with the GRK method and the MIRK method on a variety of test problems.
 All methods are implemented in {\sc Matlab} R2022a for Windows $10$ on a desktop PC with the Intel(R) Core(TM) i7-10710U CPU @ 1.10GHz and 16 GB memory.